Title and statement of responsibility area

 Statement of responsibility relating to publisher's series

 Numbering within publisher's series

 Name of creator

 In 1948, Dobrolige moved to Canada.
-He painted many icons and iconostases.
+He painted many icons and Iconostasis.
 He created the iconostasis for the St. John's Cathedral in Edmonton in baroque style.
-He decorated multiple theatre performances and created numerous portraits and still lifes.
+A lot of Orthodox churches mainly in Alberta, but also in Saskatchewan and Quebec have Dobrolige’s Iconostasis, icons and church paintings.
+He decorated multiple theatre performances, created numerous portraits and still lifes, posters, external and internal decorations.
+Wadym Dobrolige was responsible for creating the portrait of Princess Elizabeth and different decorations for the procession to honour her visit to Edmonton in 1951.
 He died on October 4, 1973 in Edmonton, Alberta.

 The paintings were acquired by the donor’s father Major John Gillies Rennie while he was posted in the Heidenau Displaced Person’s Camp in Germany between 1944-46.
 Major Rennie was an officer of the Black Watch Canadian Highland Regiment.
 While in charge in Heidenau, he was in was gifted one of the Dobrolige paintings as a Christmas gift from the community, in December 1945, and he personally commissioned the other 4, along with several others, including a portrait.
 In 1946, Major Rennie returned home to Huntington, Quebec, and the paintings were shipped back to him with his other belongings.
 After his death, they continued to be displayed in the home by his wife, and were later distributed among family members – and finally came into the possession of his daughter, Margaret Blank, who had settled in Mirror, Alberta.

 This collection consists of five oil paintings by Wadym Dobrolige.